UW System launches campaign to increase financial aid applications

 People are also reading…

-Officials don't have outlined goals for the campaign's success, Rothman said, adding the UW System's overall goal is to have every student who qualifies for federal aid to fill out the application.
+Officials don’t have set goals for the campaign, Rothman said, adding the UW System’s overall goal is to have every student who qualifies for federal aid to fill out the application.

 Approximately $3.75 billion in Pell Grant funding goes unused each year nationally, according to the UW System.